Am I Addicted to Prescription Drugs? How Can I Quit Safely?

 If you’ve been using prescription drugs in a way that was not intended by your doctor, then it is possible that you are dependent on them, and dependency often leads to addiction.
-While addiction can be frightening, the good news is there’s plenty of help available to you to break the addiction.
+While addiction can be frightening, the good news is there’s plenty of help available to you to break the cycle of addiction.
 Knowing the signs and symptoms of addiction to prescription drugs can help you determine what kind of help you need.

 Signs of Addiction